noec764/erpnext/docs/dooks/selling/sales-order.md

 <img class="screenshot" alt="Taxes and Charges" src="./assets/taxes-and-charges.gif">

-To understand taxes in detail visit [Taxes](/dooks/setting-up/setting-up-taxes.md).
+To understand taxes in detail visit [Taxes](/dokie/setting-up/setting-up-taxes.md).

 ### Sales Team

 **Sales Partner:** If this Sale was booked via a Sales Partner, you can update the Sales Partner’s details with commission and other info that you can aggregate.

-**Sales Persons:** Dooks allows you to tag multiple Sales Persons who may have worked on this deal.
+**Sales Persons:** Dokie allows you to tag multiple Sales Persons who may have worked on this deal.
 You can also split the amount in targets of different Sales Persons and track how much incentives they earned on this deal.

 ### Next Steps